sumrandomguy221/LeafSim/README.md

 DetectorConstrunction is where we build the world box that holds the physics, detectors, and tungsten plates.

 Script_Leaf_Analysis is where we analyze the data, utilizing ROOT, after the simulation is done.
-This produces the histograms TotalWaterEnergy and WaterHitDet in 'Images' Folder.
+This produces the histograms TotalWaterEnergy and WaterHitDet listed below or in the 'Images' Folder.

-You can view screenshots of the simulation setup in the 'Images' folder as well.
+Some of the pictures below are visual representations of the simulations created by Geant4.
   - Red lines with yellow dots -> electron beam
   - Blue rectangular boxes -> tungsten plates (leaves)
   - Yellow voxeled sqaure -> CsI detectors